 - navigate only within a narrow channel or fairway.
 A good way to comply with this Rule is to avoid operating in the middle of navigable channels. - 5.
-Avoid interfering with pilot boat operations: Large commercial vessels are limited in their ability to maneuver while boarding and disembarking pilots. - 6.
-Avoid passing larger vessels close aboard: Avoid crossing in front of or passing larger commercial vessels close aboard, riding the bow wave (sailboards/personal watercraft), or passing between the dock and a berthing ship.
-Additionally, do not pass close to the stern of large vessels, as their propeller wash and suction create considerable turbulence. - 7.
-Pass tugboats with caution: Tugboats often tow barges behind or alongside, and as a result are limited in their ability to maneuver.
+Avoid passing larger vessels close aboard: Do not cross in front of or pass larger commercial vessels close aboard, ride the bow wave (sailboards/personal watercraft), or pass between the dock and a berthing ship.
+Large containerships can travel at speeds over 28 knots, but appear slower due to their size.
+Additionally, do not pass close to the stern of large vessels as their propeller wash and suction create considerable turbulence. - 6.
+Pass tugs with caution: Tug boats often tow barges behind or alongside, and as a result are limited in their ability to maneuver.
 Often you may not be able to see a barge in tow because it can be one (1) mile or farther astern of the tug.
-And submerged tow wires can pose a hazard if you pass between the tug and its tow.
-Such encounters have caused serious damage and injury to boaters. - 8.
+More often than not you may not be able to see submerged tow wires, which pose a serious hazard if you pass between the tug and its tow.
+Such encounters have caused serious damage and injury to boaters. - 7.
 Know the locations of Traffic Separation Schemes (TSS), traffic lanes, and Regulated Navigational Areas (RNA): Small craft operators should know where large commercial vessels regularly operate and avoid those areas, especially at night or during restricted visibility.
 If you must operate in these areas, pay particular attention to nearby large vessels and maneuver clear of their tracks.
-Loitering, fishing or anchoring in the harbor entrances dangerously restricts the movement of vessels while maneuvering inbound and outbound from these large port complexes. - 9.
-Maintain a listening watch on VHF radio: Small craft are encouraged to monitor these radio channels to remain apprised of commercial vessel movements and important mariner safety notices.
-Be prepared to respond if a commercial vessel calls to alert another mariner that a dangerous situation is developing.
+Loitering, fishing or anchoring in the harbor entrances dangerously restricts the movement of vessels while maneuvering inbound and outbound from these large port complexes. - 8.
+Know how and when to monitor VHF Channels 16, 14, and 13: VHF Channel 16 is the emergency hailing and broadcast frequency, Channel 13 is for larger vessel bridge-to-bridge communications, and Channel 14 is the VTS working frequency.
+When operating near large commercial vessels, and at night and/or in fog, monitor these radio channels to remain apprised of commercial vessel movements and important mariner safety notices.
+Be prepared to respond if a commercial vessel calls to alert another mariner that a dangerous situation is developing. - 9.
+Always know your vessel's position: It is recommended that all small craft be equipped with a GPS receiver (many are hand-held and low cost).
+You cannot be aware of and avoid the TSS lanes if you do not know your position.
+Also, providing accurate position information when in fog or distress, will allow emergency help to find you easier and faster. - 10.
+Be an informed mariner: It is a good marine practice to know the Rules of the Road and to stay current with the safety tips and articles provided by local maritime magazines and Coast Guard Notices to Mariners.
+Notices to Mariners provide information on port construction projects (dredging, breakwater expansion, shallow water habitat construction, etc.), aid to navigation (AtoN) changes, bridge closures, and other physical conditions affecting marine safety.
+You should also monitor NOAA maritime weather broadcasts (VHF Channel 1) and Coast Guard Broadcast Notice To Mariners (VHF Channel 16).
+They will keep you informed about heavy seas, high winds, fog, or AtoN discrepancies that might otherwise threaten a safe voyage.
+You are also encouraged to log onto the local Coast Guard's homepage, https://homeport.uscg.mil/lalb for the most current safety information.